-- 1.1 Haringey Council (also referred to throughout this Specification as "Haringey" or the "Council"), on behalf of itself and NHS North Central London Clinical Commissioning Group ('NCL CCG'), has established a Dynamic Purchasing System ("DPS") for the procurement of a cost effective Care/Support at Home service for disabled children aged 0 - 18, which supports and meets Service Users assessed needs while promoting their independence. - 1.2 This is a developmental Specification and during the course of the lifetime of the DPS Haringey intends to make to changes to the Specification.
+- 1.1 Haringey Council (also referred to throughout this Specification as "Haringey" or the "Council"), on behalf of itself and NHS North Central London Clinical Commissioning Group ('NCL CCG'), has established a Dynamic Purchasing System ("DPS") for the procurement of a cost effective Care/Support at Home service for adults which supports and meets Service Users assessed needs while promoting their independence.
+The services that may be procured using the DPS include a reablement service and longer-term care and support to individuals in their own homes that is based on the principles of continuing enablement through outcomebased contracts. - 1.2 This is a developmental Specification and during the course of the lifetime of the DPS Haringey intends to make to changes to the Specification.
 Haringey intends to develop any such changes in partnership with the Service Providers appointed to the DPS, although, for the avoidance of doubt, Haringey reserves the right to make any changes to the Specification at its sole discretion.
-The Specification and subsequent service delivery will support an increasingly integrated Health and Social Care agenda in Haringey and will in Borough the potential use of this DPS by key cross Borough and other strategic partners.
-This DPS covers Care/Support at Home service delivery for children.
-More detailed Service Specifications based on individual care outcomes will be developed by Haringey as part of the Requirement that is issued to all Service Providers as part of the Service Agreement Award Procedure. - 1.3 It is expected that Service Providers will embrace Partnership working with Haringey Council, other partners and agencies, work co-operatively, to develop a high quality, resilient Haringey Care/Support at Home services across the Borough.
+The Specification and subsequent service delivery will support an increasingly integrated Health and Social Care agenda in Haringey and will incorporate the potential use of this DPS by key cross Borough and other strategic partners.
+This DPS covers the Reablement and Care/Support at Home service delivery for adults, More detailed Service Specifications based on individual care outcomes will be developed by Haringey as part of the Requirement that is issued to all Service Providers as part of the Service Agreement Award Procedure. - 1.3 It is expected that Service Providers will embrace Partnership working with Haringey Council, other partners and agencies, work co-operatively, to develop a high quality, resilient Haringey Reablement, and Care/Support at Home services across the Borough.
 Haringey Council wishes to work on an ongoing basis with Service Providers appointed to the DPS to develop the Services to become more outcomes focused, where individual Service Users are able to proactively design their support and care with the agency ending the time and task culture prevalent in recent years.
 As such the Services will initially be commissioned using units of time and will move towards commissioning based on outcomes.
-Service Providers will be required to accept and acknowledge the Specification Care/Support at Home will change but that this will be enacted where possible in partnership with them and will be within the remit of the principles of this Specification as it was first produced.
+Service Providers will be required to accept and acknowledge that both parts of the Specification (Reablement and Care/Support at Home) will change but that this will be enacted where possible in partnership with them and will be within the remit of the principles of this Specification as it was first produced.
 For the avoidance of doubt, Haringey reserves the right to make any changes to the Specification at its sole discretion.